sweet-spud/Oinkers-A-Pigs-Vengeance/README.md

 ## Mobs
 <details>
   <summary>Wiggler</summary>
   A peaceful and lovable wiggling being, who roams the pig dimension in herds.
-Also drops a large amount of carrots
+Also drops a large amount of carrots.
   </details>